 After writing not one but TWO cookbooks on make ahead freezer meals, we can quickly identify easy recipes to quickly stock the freezer.

-Since there are a lot of unknowns and fears over the CoVid-19 virus, we figured the best way to serve our audience is to share some of our easiest recipes that you can either make fresh or double and freeze for later.
+Since there are a lot of unknowns and fears right now, we figured the best way to serve our audience is to share some of our easiest recipes that you can either make fresh or double and freeze for later.

 Every recipe on this list includes freezing instructions, and we’ve provided a printable shopping list to make grocery shopping even easier.